 May's Merkel meeting misfire

-There was no-one to greet the PM as she arrived to meet the German chancellor for Brexit talks in Berlin.
+The PM was left stranded as she arrived to meet the German chancellor for Brexit talks in Berlin.

 -